Katherine M. Franke

 B.A., Barnard College, 1981

-Katherine Franke is the James L. Dohr Professor of Law at Columbia University, and Director of the Center for Gender & Sexuality Law.
-She is also on the Executive Committees of Columbia’s Institute for the Study of Sexuality and Gender, and the Center for Palestine Studies.
-She is among the nation's leading scholars writing on law, sexuality, race, and religion drawing from feminist, queer, and critical race theory.
+Katherine Franke is director of the Center for Gender & Sexuality Law.
+She is also on the executive committees of Columbia’s Institute for the Study of Sexuality and Gender, and the Center for Palestine Studies.
+She is among the nation’s leading scholars writing on law, sexuality, race, and religion drawing from feminist, queer, and critical race theory.

 Download Professor Franke’s bio.